ciromattia/kcc/README.md

 ## FAQ
 - Should I use Calibre?
-  - No. Calibre doesn't properly support fixed layout EPUB/MOBI, so modifying KCC output in Calibre will break the formatting.
+  - No. Calibre doesn't properly support fixed layout EPUB/MOBI, so modifying KCC output (even just metadata!) in Calibre will break the formatting.
     Viewing KCC output in Calibre will also not work properly.
     On 7th gen and later Kindles running firmware 5.15.1+, you can get cover thumbnails simply by USB dropping into documents folder.
     On 6th gen and older, you can get cover thumbnails by keeping Kindle plugged in during conversion.